fashionunited/product-database-docs/pages/developers/fashionunited-for-websites/index.md

+export { default as theme } from '../../theme'

 ---

 title: FashionUnited for Websites
 layout: page
 path: "/docs/fashionunited-for-websites"

 ---

 Fashionunited for Websites is a suite of embeddable widgets, buttons, and client-side scripting tools to integrate Fashionunited and display jobs on your website or JavaScript application, including Embedded Jobs.